JWST Census for the Mass-Metallicity Star-Formation Relations at z=4-10 with the Self-Consistent Flux Calibration and the Proper Metallicity Calibrators: Introduction

 To further examine any redshift evolution among our sample from $z=4$ to $10$, we plot in Figure \ref{fig:MZ_redshift_sim} the MZ relations for the three different redshift bins, $z=4-6$, $6-8$, and $8-10$.
-The average points shown with the large magenta stars in each panel are fully consistent with the MZ relation based on the full sample at $z=4-10$ (Eq.\,\ref{eq:MZ}), indicating no clear redshift evolution among our $z=4-10$ sample.
+In each panel, the sub-sample is further divided into two groups based on their masses, and their average values are shown with large stars as summarized in Table \ref{tbl:MZ_SFR_average}.
+Although there are large error bars, these average points suggest that the slope and normalization of the MZ relation in different redshift bins are consistent with those based on the full sample at $z=4-10$ (Eq.\,\ref{eq:MZ}).
+Figure \ref{fig:MZ_redshift_sim} indicates that there is no significant evolution in the MZ relation among our $z=4-10$ sample.
+We note that there may be a weak trend towards lower metallicity in the highest-redshift bin, albeit with a small sample size. \citet{curti2023_jades} also tentatively suggest a similar evolution.
+That will be further explored in the discussion.